kubestellar/kubestellar/docs/content/direct/core-chart.md

   --set-json='WDSes=[{"name":"wds1"}]'
 ```

-Note that by default, the `its1` Control Plane of type `external` will look for a secret named `its1-bootstrap` in the `default` namespace.
+Note that by default, the `its1` Control Plane of type `external` will look for a secret named `its1-bootstrap` in the Helm chart installation namespace.
 Additionally the `"install_clusteradm":false` value is specified to avoid reinstalling OCM in the `ext1` cluster.

 After the initial installation is completed, there are two main ways to install additional control planes (_e.g._, create a second `wds2` WDS):